What services do you provide?

 Do you offer HPV/cervical cancer vaccine?

 Yes, we offer HPV vaccine (Gardasil) to protect against cervical cancer and genital warts.
 It is available for men and women, and is recommended for everyone under the age of 26.
-Call to make an appointment 541-344-9411 or 800-230-PLAN.
+Make an appointment online or all to make an appointment 541-344-9411 or 800-230-PLAN.

 Can I get free condoms?

+Yes!
 We have free condoms at all of our health centers whenever we are open.
-Please stop by during health center hours to pick up a free dozen condoms.
+Please stop by during health center hours to pick up a dozen free condoms.